Balloon Flower: Growing The Chinese Bellflower

 Q: Is there a difference between Platycodon grandiflorus and Platycodon grandiflorum?

-A: These are both terms used to refer to the same balloon flower plant.
+A: These are both terms used to refer to the same balloon flower plants.
 Its actual botanical name is Platycodon grandiflorus.
 However, many websites out there refer to Platycodon grandiflorum when discussing doraji root, and it’s become a bit confusing.

 It is quite possible that the Korean botanical name for this plant is Platycodon grandiflorum, as that name shows up in medicinal studies from the region.
 However, the names are interchangeable, as they refer to the same exact species of plant.